Learning From Young People About How Safe and Supportive Conditions at Home Can Inform School Climate

 To better understand strengths-based insights about safe, responsive home environments, the national Center to Improve Social and Emotional Learning and School Safety (CISELSS) at WestEd convened students from Education for Change Public Schools in Oakland, California, for a virtual focus group in fall 2021.
 Education for Change then conducted informal follow-up interviews with students to learn more about their experiences.

-This guide describes how CISELSS conducted its focus group, some of the school climate ideas that emerged, and other ways that educators might center student voice in improving school climate.
+This guide describes how CISELSS conducted its focus group, some of the school climate ideas that emerged, and other ways that educators might center student voice in improving school climate, including:

-- Partner with students to create safer, more supportive learning environments in the classroom by removing assumptions about what student experiences were like at home
+- Partnering with students to create safer, more supportive learning environments in the classroom by removing assumptions about what student experiences were like at home

-- Redefine traditional models of teaching and learning to center student voices
+- Redefining traditional models of teaching and learning to center student voices

-- Invite candid feedback and input from students about both home and school learning conditions
+- Inviting candid feedback and input from students about both home and school learning conditions

-- Co-create an action plan with students for improving school climate
+- Co-creating an action plan with students for improving school climate

 Listening to student voice — listening closely to what students say about their school experiences — can help educators understand topics or problems and rethink practices to inform school improvement efforts.